LIT-Protocol/telegram-miniapp-example/README.md

 # Implementing Lit within a Telegram Mini App
 This code example demonstrates how to implement custom authentication and authorization for a PKP (Programmable Key Pair) within a Telegram Mini App.
-The end result is a PKP that can only be used to sign data if the Telegram Authentication data is valid and recent.
+The end result is a PKP that can only be used to sign data if the Telegram Authentication data is valid, recent, and belongs to a specific Telegram user.

+With Lit, you can create a Telegram Mini App that functions as a trading or social bot, restricted to a single Telegram user.

-This implementation is based on the [custom-auth-telegram-example](https://github.com/LIT-Protocol/custom-auth-telegram-example), but the logic has been changed to work for a Telegram Mini App.
+This implementation is based on the [custom-auth-telegram-example](https://github.com/LIT-Protocol/custom-auth-telegram-example), but has been adapted to work as Telegram Mini App.
 We will be deploying the code example on Vercel.
-This can be changed depending on your implementation, but your Telegram Mini App will need an HTTPS endpoint.
+This can be changed depending on your implementation, but your Telegram Mini App will need a publicly accessible HTTPS endpoint.

 ## How it Works
 1. The user opens the Telegram Mini App.
 Through opening the Mini App window, we are able to get the user `initData` from the Telegram window.
 2. We verify the `initData` to ensure it is valid and recent.
 We do this by using the `isRecent` and `verifyInitData` functions from the [TelegramAuthHelpers.ts](src/telegramAuthHelpers.ts) file.
 3. The user connects their MetaMask wallet to the Mini App by clicking the "Connect to MetaMask" button.
-4. The user clicks the "Mint PKP" button to mint a new PKP and add the custom Telegram authorization to it.
+4. The user clicks the "Mint PKP" button to mint a new PKP and adds the custom Telegram auth Lit Action to it.
 5. The user clicks the "Get Session Signatures" button to get the session signatures for the PKP.

 ## How to Run the Example